Install and Deploy Security Onion

 Input system logon password.

-Select Yes, Continue
+Select Yes, Continue to configure services.

-to skip prior config.
+Select Yes, skip... to skip prior config.

-Select Production Mode
+Select Production Mode.

-Select New
+Select New deployment.

 Input first user account (not default) → set password twice.

-Select Best Practices
+Select Best Practices.

-Select Emerging Threats Open
+Select Emerging Threats Open ruleset.

-Select Snort
+Select Snort IDS engine.

-Select Enable our sensors
+Select Enable our sensors.

-Accept default port configurations → Select Ok
+Accept default port configurations → Select Ok.

-Review monitoring interfaces → confirm management interface NOT selected → Select Ok
+Review monitoring interfaces → confirm management interface NOT selected → Select Ok.

 Define HOME_NET subnets → Input each subnet in CIDR → comma separated.

-Store logs locally → Select Yes
+Store logs locally → Select Yes.

-Accept default log size → Select Ok
+Accept default log size → Select Ok.

 Finish configuration → Select Yes, proceed...

-six times.After initial setup, configure local firewall to permit necessary communications.
+Ok six times.After initial setup, configure local firewall to permit necessary communications.

 sudo so-allow